Pipes and Drums History

 Those who have attended a funeral where bagpipes were played know how haunting and mournful the sound of the pipes can be.
 The most famous song played at fire and police funerals is Amazing Grace.
 It wasn't too long before families and friends of non-Irish firefighters began asking for the bagpipes to be played for fallen heroes.
 The bagpipes add a special air and dignity to this solemn occasion.

-Bagpipe bands represent both fire and police often have more than 60 uniformed playing members.
+Bagpipe bands, represent both fire and police, often have more than 60 uniformed playing members.
 They are also traditionally known as Emerald Societies after Ireland - the Emerald Isle.
 Many bands wear traditional Scottish dress while others wear the simpler Irish uniform.
 All members wear the kilt and tunic, whether it is a Scottish clan tartan or Irish single color kilt.

 Today, the tradition is universal and not just for the Irish or Scottish.
 The bagpipes have become a distinguishing feature of a fallen hero's funeral.

-Since September 11, 2001 attacks on the World Trade Center and the deaths of 343 FDNY firefighters, the tradition of bagpipes and honoring the fallen has swept the country.
+Since the September 11, 2001 attacks on the World Trade Center and the deaths of 343 FDNY firefighters, the tradition of bagpipes and honoring the fallen has swept the country.
 There are now more than 20 fire service bands in the Northwest (Idaho, Oregon, Washington, Canada) and 5 fire services pipes and drum bands in Idaho alone.